AdguardTeam/AdguardKnowledgeBase/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 When AdGuard finds an element `a` with a `href` attribute that contain `example.org/ads`, rather then cut it out, it will keep looking for the closest parent element `table` and will cut it out instead.

 You can specify few parent elements separated by commas.
 The closest one will be blocked.

-<a id="parent-search-level-attribute"></a>
-##### `parent-search-level`

-Specifies the maximum parent element search depth.
-The defaul maximum search depth is `3`.
-That was set in order not to cut too much, if `HTML` page changes.
-Do not use too large values for this attribute.

 <a id="html-filtering-rules-exceptions"></a>
 ### HTML filtering rules exceptions